FRRouting/frr/doc/user/bgp.rst

    at a time in a loop.
 This setting controls how many iterations the loop runs for.
 As with write-quanta, it is best to leave this setting on the default.

+The following command is available in ``config`` mode as well as in the ``router bgp`` mode:

+.. index:: bgp graceful-shutdown
+.. clicmd:: bgp graceful-shutdown

+   The purpose of this command is to initiate BGP Graceful Shutdown which is described in :rfc:`8326`.
+The use case for this is to minimize or eliminate the amount of traffic loss in a network when a planned maintenance activity such as software upgrade or hardware replacement is to be performed on a router.
+The feature works by re-announcing routes to eBGP peers with the GRACEFUL_SHUTDOWN community included.
+   Peers are then expected to treat such paths with the lowest preference.
+   This happens automatically on a receiver running FRR; with other routing protocol stacks, an inbound policy may have to be configured.
+   In FRR, triggering graceful shutdown also results in announcing a LOCAL_PREF of 0 to iBGP peers.

+   Graceful shutdown can be configured per BGP instance or globally for all of BGP.
+These two options are mutually exclusive.
+The no form of the command causes graceful shutdown to be stopped, and routes will be re-announced without the GRACEFUL_SHUTDOWN community and/or with the usual LOCAL_PREF value.
+Note that if this option is saved to the startup configuration, graceful shutdown will remain in effect across restarts of *bgpd* and will need to be explicitly disabled.

 .. _bgp-displaying-bgp-information:

 Displaying BGP Information